gauravvinayaka/R/README.md

 -------

-# 1. mapply:
+# 3. tapply:
-mapply is a multivariate version of sapply. mapply applies FUN to the first elements of each … argument, the second elements, the third elements, and so on.
+tapply() applies a function or operation on subset of the vector broken down by a given factor variable.

-To measure the performance of mapply, i am replicating it for 100,500,1000,1500,2000 times.
+To measure the performance of tapply, i am replicating it for 100,500,1000,1500,2000 times.

-after using benchmark function, we are interested in the elapsed_times, which is in the [3] column
+after using benchmark function, we are interested in the elapsed_time, which is in the [3] column
 ```
 rep <- c(100,500,1000,1500,2000)
 for(i in rep){